TreasureProject/hyperlane-example/README.md

 Router enrolled for Topaz network
 ```

-### Error Handling

-The script will exit with an error message if:

-- Network configuration is missing
-- Chain ID is undefined
-- Router enrollment fails
-- Gas configuration is invalid

 ## Transfer ERC1155 Cross-Chain Script

 A script to transfer ERC1155 tokens across different chains using Hyperlane's cross-chain messaging protocol.